 Planning a Visit

 Hachi Örebro is located at Järntorgsgatan 4 in central Örebro, within walking distance of the main rail station and the city's compact historic core. Örebro is approximately two hours from Stockholm by direct train on the Mälarbanan line, making it a practical day-trip or short-break destination for capital-based diners.
-Given that specific hours, booking channels, and pricing data are not confirmed in available records, reservations are leading pursued by contacting the venue directly or checking current listings through Örebro dining platforms.
+Reservations are essential, and the restaurant follows a smart casual dress code.
 As with most serious Japanese-format restaurants operating in Nordic cities at this tier, advance booking is advisable, particularly for weekend sittings.
-For a broader view of where Hachi sits among the city's options, the full Örebro restaurants guide provides the necessary context.

 A Pricing-First Comparison